-- It is true that both wrote Scripture, but this does not lower the value of NT prophets.
+- 1) It is true that both wrote Scripture, but this does not lower the value of NT prophets.
 It only affirms that NT apostles received revelation directly from God.
-It does not indicate the NT prophets also did not receive divine revelation. - 2) NT prophets are ranked second only to apostles (1 Cor.
-12:28) and thus had very high status.
-In fact, they formed the foundation of the church along with apostles (Eph.
-2:20). - 3) Continuity between OT and NT prophets is affirmed by Peter who noted that NT prophecy was of the same nature (Acts 2:17-18; cf. Joel 2:28). - b.
+It does not mean that the NT prophets did not also receive divine revelation. - 2) NT prophets are ranked second only to apostles (1 Cor 12:28) and thus held a very high status.
+In fact, they formed the foundation of the church along with the apostles (Eph.
+2:20). - 3) Continuity between OT and NT prophets is affirmed by Peter, who noted that NT prophecy was of the same nature (Acts 2:17-18; cf. Joel 2:28). - 4) "The apostles were a very restricted group who existed during one period.
+They were promised that they would be on twelve thrones judging the twelve tribes of Israel (Matt.
+19:28) and their names will be on the foundation of the heavenly city (Rev. 21:14).
+The Old Testament prophets are promised none of these things.
+Everything about the apostles shows their uniqueness" (Edgar, Satisfied by the Promise of the Spirit, 62). - b.
 OT and NT prophecy are different in nature.
-OT prophets spoke with absolute divine authority but "this ordinary [NT] gift of prophecy had less authority than that of the Bible, and even less than that of recognized Bible teaching in the early church" (p.
+OT prophets spoke with absolute divine authority, but "this ordinary [NT] gift of prophecy had less authority than that of the Bible, and even less than that of recognized Bible teaching in the early church" (p.
 30).
 There exist two kinds of NT prophecy: infallible "apostolic" prophecy and fallible "congregational" prophecy.